lelerer/CheckPasswordAssignment/README.md

 3. Does not contain full English words.

 ### Customizing Word List
-If you want to customize the list of words used for validation or include more languages' letters, it can be easily done by replacing the content of the wordList.txt file with your own list of words.
+If you want to customize the list of words used for validation or include more languages' letters, simply replace the content of the wordList.txt file with your own list of words.